kyleu/npn.dev/doc/setup.md

 # Setup

-To run npn, download a release from Github.
+To run npn, download a release from GitHub.
 There are no dependencies.
 This document is for configuring your computer to build the application

 ## macOS